Unboxed-Software/solana-course/content/solana-nft.md

 Now that we have installed Metaplex, it's time to configure our candy machine.

-Open the `config.json` located in our metaplex-starter folder.
+Open the `config.json` located in our project's root directory.
 Copy and paste the configurations below into `config.json`:

 ```json
 {